HISTORY OF PASCO COUNTY

 A September 1926 newspaper article referred to the new Community Hotel, and quoted Oliver LeMay, supervisor of construction, as saying that he hoped construction would be completed by New Year's Day.

-On Nov.
-12, 1926, the name Hacienda Hotel was chosen for the new hotel, according to a 1974 article by Wilfred Neill, which also reported that about $30,000 worth of furnishings were bought from the Tampa Hardware Co. on Dec.
+According to a 1974 article by Wilfred Neill, about $30,000 worth of furnishings were bought from the Tampa Hardware Co. on Dec.
 10, 1926.

 A 1927 Tampa Tribune article reported that the hotel cost $100,000 and furnishings cost an additional $30,000.
 The Tribune article also stated, “The building was erected, furnished and received its first guests in 184 days from the day of the breaking of the ground, a record in itself in rapid high grade construction.”